Narrowing a selection

-Another way to narrow your selection is to select elements that are descendants of another element.
+Another way to narrow your selection is to select elements that are children (or descendants) of another element.
 Note that in this case there is a space.
 Also note the order – the child on the right, the parent on the left, so read it from right to left.

-(elements of class 'classname' that are descendants of element with ID of 'idname') .classname div
+(elements of class 'classname' that are children of element with ID of 'idname') .classname div

-(<div> elements that are descendants of elements of 'classname' class)
+(<div> elements that are children of elements of 'classname' class)